LartTyler/MHWDB-Docs/source/includes/_errors.md

 ## Error Codes
 Code | Description
 ---- | -----------
-search.malformed_query | Your query object was invalid; check your syntax and try again search.empty_params | Your search query must include at least one field to search by search.error | An unhandled error occurred while executing your search
+not_found | No object could be found with the ID or slug provided search.malformed_query | Your query object was invalid; check your syntax and try again search.empty_params | Your search query must include at least one field to search by search.error | An unhandled error occurred while executing your search